4GeeksAcademy/machine-learning-content/export/deploy-model-to-heroku.md

 **If you feel more comfortable with the command line, you will need to have git and Heroku CLI installed, and then follow this steps:**

+You can clic on the following link to install Heroku CLI: https://devcenter.heroku.com/articles/heroku-cli

 ```bash
 heroku login
 ```